“Today you are You, that is truer than true. There is no one alive who is Youer than You.” Dr. Seuss

 Every part of why we do what we do is with the purposeful intention of ensuring the whole mind, body and spirit of your preteen and teen is supported.

-It has been a pleasure moving through the stages of development for teens with you all!
-As you can see over the course, our children are constantly moving through a whole lot physically, intellectually, emotionally and socially.
+It has been a pleasure moving through the stages of development from 5-6 year olds to teens with you all!
+As you can see over the course of this series, our children are constantly moving through a whole lot physically, intellectually, emotionally and socially.
 This is why we hold intentional, purposeful space for each developing age group so they may be nurtured and supported according to where they find themselves in their unique life’s journey.